British Rail Class 334

-The British Rail Class 334 is a suburban electric multiple unit passenger train built by Alstom in Birmingham.
+The British Rail Class 334 Coradia Juniper is a suburban electric multiple unit passenger train built by Alstom in Birmingham.
 They are part of Alstom's Coradia Juniper family of trains, along with Classes 458 and 460.

 The trains are operated by ScotRail and mainly run on the North Clyde Line on Helensburgh Central - Edinburgh, Springburn - Milngavie and Airdrie - Balloch services.
 However, they can also sometimes be seen on the Argyle Line on Dalmuir/Milngavie to Whifflet/Motherwell/Larkhall/Cumbernauld services.
 They were ordered by SPT/ScotRail (when part of National Express) for outer-suburban services in Glasgow.

 History

 Their introduction saw the withdrawal of the last of Glasgow's venerable Class 303 "Blue Train" sets which had been in service since 1960.
 Although deliveries started to Strathclyde in 1999, the Class 334 did not enter passenger service until 2001 due to numerous teething problems (in common with other Juniper-based classes) and technical failures which plagued the new units upon their introduction.

-SPT ordered 38 units, but the technical problems led to an additional two units being built as a goodwill gesture.

 All units are owned by Eversholt Rail Group.
 ScotRail leased a total of 40 units which can be seen in use daily across the SPT electric network.
 On the maiden run of the units, 334010 and 334020 ran to Gourock.
 The units initially ran on the Ayrshire and Inverclyde lines, but became a common sight on the Argyle and North Clyde lines.

 From its introduction, the Class 334 operated on the Ayrshire Coast Line, Inverclyde Line, North Clyde Line and Argyle Line, but by June 2011 the class had been largely replaced on the Ayrshire and Inverclyde lines by the Class 380, with only occasional units seen on those routes.